 For the last few years, the guys over at 24/7 Wall St. compile a list of brands that they believe will not make it out of the next year.
 While we see lists like this often and ignore them, the reason I'm talking about this list is because of how accurate they usually are.
+In 2009 they listed Palm (joined HP), Sun Microsystems (joined Oracle) as well as a few companies that made it out of the list but back onto 2010's.
 In 2010, they listed Blockbuster Video (joined EcoStar/DISH Network), T-Mobile USA (joining AT&T Mobility) and Merrill Lynch (joined Bank of America Corporation).

 Now, that being said, why is their 2011 list so important?
 Well, it's the guys on the list that make it important to those of us in the electronics world.
 There are some large, long-time names on the list and if the list is as accurate as last year, the technology landscape will be changing a lot in the next 18 months.